Types and Working of Pressure Regulators (PDF)

 • Plastic

-Stainless Steel and sometimes carbon steel is used for spring materials.
+Stainless Steel and sometimes carbon steel are used for spring materials.
 Seal material is usually Fluorocarbon, EPDM, Perfluoroelastomer, or Silicone.

 Selection of Pressure Regulators